 Teaching Students Healthy Habits

-As students across the country head back to school after the worst flu season in a decade, a new program reinforces the importance of healthy habits at school and home.
+As students across the country head back to school, a fun and educational program reinforces the importance of healthy habits at school and home.

 - User-friendly lesson plans that include common core standards